 I've written about the virtues of sleeping on your back before.
 And I've tried sleeping on my back—many, many times.
 But I always woke up scrunched into a ball on my (left) side.
 I attributed this aversion to back-sleeping to one thing and one thing only: It was uncomfortable.
 But with each passing night, I woke to see the sleep wrinkle on the left side of my face growing deeper and deeper.

 Not only that, but sleeping on your back is actually incredibly beneficial for spine health, and I wanted to reap the benefits.
 Back-sleeping creates a neutral position for your head, neck, and spine, which can relieve pressure and balance the body.
 (However, if you snore or have sleep apnea, side-sleeping is preferred, as it opens the airway and keeps the tongue from obstructing it.)
 Is there a method on how to sleep on your back?
-Sure is.
+There sure is.
 Keep reading to find how I finally trained myself to do so.

 As I just mentioned, I used to find sleeping on my back incredibly uncomfortable.
 (There's a reason we spend our first nine months tucked into a ball, right?
 It's comfy!
 Okay, maybe that's not the reason…) In order to break my bad habit, I forced myself to dig a little deeper and identify exactly why this position felt uncomfortable to me.
 I came up with two solid reasons: 1) I like the feeling of my face smooshed against the pillow, and 2) my back hurts when I lie flat.
 With this in mind, I began experimenting with different ways to remedy these two hang-ups.